brandur/sorg/content/fragments/timing.md

 progress that needs regular practice.

 My guitar teacher gave me a pretty interesting tip the other week for practicing with a metronome.
-I can reduce it to rougly this:
+I can reduce it to roughly this:

 > Run your metronome on two beats per measure.